openseattle/openseattle.github.io/pages/lead-organizer-application.md

 #### How many hours per month are required?

 There aren't strict requirements.
 You'll need to attend monthly events, and most work can happen whenever you have time throughout each week.
-A rough estimate might be between 2 and 10 hours per month, though it depends on your schedule and what responsibilities you take on.
+A rough estimate might be 10-12 hours per month.

 #### Is this a paid position?